ENTREP 5029EX - Project in Entrepreneurship (6 units)

 Learning & Teaching Activities

-Learning & Teaching ModesThis course is offered in fully online learning mode with dedicated assistance from the course coordinator which will help students to improve their research activities.
+Learning & Teaching ModesThis course is offered in blended learning mode with the face-to-face component offered as a brief workshop, consultations with the lecturer and the participation in recommended workshops which can help students to improve their research activities.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: